 Increased Instruction: School Day, School Year

-The Academies of Math and Science operate on a 200-day school calendar with one hour of additional instruction built into each day.
+Most Academy of Math and Science campuses operate on a 200-day school calendar with one hour of additional instruction built into each day.
 Compared to other schools with less instructional time, and typically 180 days in the school year, AMS provides students, parents, and communities the additional time needed for rigorous academic growth.
 With every additional hour and every additional day, AMS students develop a lifelong love of learning, and outperform students in surrounding schools.

-By the time they graduate 8th grade, students that attend an AMS school starting in Kindergarten will have participated in an additional:
+By the time they graduate 8th grade, students that attend an AMS school starting in Kindergarten will have participated in: *

 “The more that you read, the more things you will know, the more that you learn, the more places you’ll go” – Dr. Seuss